16 Royalty Party Themes

 6. Sweet 16 Princess Party

-Appealing to the sensibilities of a 16-year-old girl is no easy task – just ask any parent.
+Appealing to the sensibilities of a 16-year-old girl is no easy task — just ask any parent.
 However, if there’s one event a girl of this age can genuinely enjoy, it’s her Sweet 16 party (or Quinceanera for those of Latina heritage).
-This “coming of age” party is traditionally themed, and a royal theme is a perfect way to make the young lady feel truly special.
+This “coming of age” party is traditionally themed, and adding a royal flavor will make the young lady feel truly special.

-To appeal to older kids, the decorations, party favors, and events should be a bit more sophisticated than they would for a young child.
-The best thing to do is to ask the young lady what she would like to do and in what order she would like to do it.
-Doing this not only takes the pressure off of you but gives her a sense of involvement in her party.
+Remember to ask the young lady what she would like to do beforehand.
+Doing this not only takes the pressure off of you, but also gives her a sense of involvement in her party.
 It may not be a kingdom, but it’s a start!

 7. The Royal Treasure Hunt